joshterrill/joshterrill.com/content/blog/zero-to-mediocre/index.md

 Being able to interact with your team through their pull requests and being able to reference specific lines of code for praise or critique is a nice thing to have as well.
 (Github)[https://github.com] and [Gogs](https://gogs.io/) (an open source Github clone) both have the ability to do this.

 **How this helped my team**: My team had always used version control, first it was subversion, and then later we switched over to git - but it was still like the wild wild west.
 We didn't use pull requests, or even branches unless it was deemed a "big enough" feature.
-This led to tons of code getting released into QA, and many times production, that wasn't complete or buggy.
-We installed Gogs on an AWS server, moved our projects over to it, created the `master` and `qa` branches, and then locked them down so that no one except the leads could commit to them.
+This led to tons of code getting released into QA (and even sometimes production), that was buggy or incomplete all together.
+We installed Gogs on an AWS server, moved our projects over to it, created the `master` and `qa` branches, and then locked them down so that only team leads could push to them.
 This forced the other team members to create branches and do pull requests against `qa` before their code would be merged by one of the two leads on the team.
-This led to us catching so many issues, whether they be bugs, or misunderstood requirements, before the code ever made it to QA.
+Implementing this workflow allowed us to catch a lot of issues, whether they be bugs, or misunderstood requirements, before the code ever made it to QA.

 ![Github pull request feedback example](https://help.github.com/assets/images/help/pull_requests/commit-suggestion-button.png)
 *Example of leaving suggestions on a pull request in Github*